 MyOrg is an app designed for college students to find and join on-campus organizations of their interests.
 The app aims to address the information barrier between students and organizations that exists due to a variety of reasons later discussed in the research section.
-The goal of the application is to foster easier and more personal communication between new students and various student organizations as they search for their new homes in college.
+The goal is to foster easier and more personal communication between new students and various student organizations as students search for their new homes in college.

 To better understand the process of joining campus organizations as new students, I interviewed 5 college students about their experiences, who came from diverse backgrounds with different interests and goals.
 Through interviews, I aimed to understand more about students’ past experiences with searching for student groups and to probe into their emotions behind the process.

 In addition to the interviews, I also created a survey that asks about students’ needs and concerns regarding the organizations that they want to apply for, especially the criteria that they value the most when learning about organizations.

 Besides the experience of searching and browsing, I also asked about the experience on the other half of the spectrum, which involves the experience of promoting and recruiting for a student organization.

 One of my interviewees, Fred, told me about his experience rushing for a fraternity.
 He said that he rushed “because it was cool”, but as an international student, he did not have much prior knowledge about Greek life.
 He found the experience quite different from what he expected.

 Caroline didn’t know where her interest lied exactly when she was a freshman, so she talked with her friends.
 She thinks that friends are a big factor for new students to determine which organizations to join.

 Several interviewees mentioned that finding a sense of belonging and meeting new people was a strong motivation for them to join student groups as new students.